apitestbase/apitestbase.github.io/_docs/en/integration-unit-testing-automation-in-cicd-pipeline.md

   **masked variables** and surface each one to the script &mdash; secrets the tests consume go in as `ATB_ENV_PROP_<property>` variables.
-- Publish the `test-reports` folder as a **pipeline artifact** so the HTML report is available from the run summary.
+- Publish the `test-reports` folder as a **pipeline artifact** so the HTML report is available from the pipeline's run summary.

 On an ephemeral runner or container you can skip explicit teardown &mdash; the runner is discarded when the job ends.
 On a long-lived self-hosted runner, stop the API